KRISHNACHAUDHARI10/KRISHNACHAUDHARI10/README.md

 💫 Hi 👋, I'm Krishna Chaudhari.

-A passionate Software Developer and a Postgraduate Student currently working on a live project.
+A passionate Software Developer and a Postgraduate Student currently working on a live project

 📚 I’m currently pursuing my **Post-Graduation** and actively learning new technologies to enhance my skills in full-stack development.